 About the Special Evaluation Office

-Evaluation helps to account for the use of these public funds, to learn lessons from what works and what does not in order to improve the Belgian Development Cooperation and support decision-making.
+Evaluation helps to account for the use of public funds, to draw lessons to improve Belgian Development Cooperation, and to support decision-making.

-The evaluations are carried out according to the six evaluation criteria for development cooperation, established by the OECD.
-These are also known as the DAC criteria.
+The evaluations are carried out according to the six evaluation criteria for development cooperation established by the OECD Development Assistance Committee (DAC).

 Relevance: is the intervention doing the right things?